graphql-python/graphene/README.md

 - **Easy to use:** Graphene helps you use GraphQL in Python without effort.
 - **Relay:** Graphene has builtin support for Relay.
-- **Data agnostic:** Graphene supports any kind of data source: SQL (Django, SQLAlchemy), NoSQL, custom Python objects, etc.
+- **Data agnostic:** Graphene supports any kind of data source: SQL (Django, SQLAlchemy), Mongo, custom Python objects, etc.
   We believe that by providing a complete API you could plug Graphene anywhere your data lives and make your data available through GraphQL.